on this page

 Employers will only provide Parental Leave Pay in a single continuous block.
-This block will be between 8 and 18 weeks, depending on your employee’s circumstances.
+This block will be between 8 and 20 weeks, depending on your employee’s circumstances.
 If your employee chooses to break up their Parental Leave blocks into a period of less than 8 weeks, we will pay these days.

 If your employee’s child is born or adopted before 1 July 2023, they may have Flexible Paid Parental Leave days.
 Your employee may choose to connect some Flexible Paid Parental Leave days to their Paid Parental Leave period.
-The block you provide, will include these days.
+The block you provide will include these days.

 We’ll tell you how long you need to provide Parental Leave Pay to your employee.

-Your employee may get Flexible Paid Parental Leave days up to 2 years after their child’s birth or adoption.
+Your employee may get Parental Leave Pay days up to 2 years after their child’s birth or adoption.

-However, you’ll only pay any days they connected to their Paid Parental Leave period.
+However, you’ll only pay any days they connected to their initial block of payment.
 These will always be within the first year of their child’s birth or adoption.
 We’ll provide the rest to them.

 The payments I get will align with my employee’s pay cycle